Google looks to European regulators to force Apple to open iMessage

 Google is starting to get fed up with Apple’s aversion to Rich Communication Services (RCS).

-According to the Financial Times, Google and some of Europe’s telecom operators have turned to the European Commission to make iMessage a “core” service, which would require Apple to make the service compatible with competitors.
+According to the Financial Times, the tech giant and some of Europe’s telecom operators have turned to the European Commission to make iMessage a “core” service, which would require Apple to make the service compatible with competitors.

 Currently, the European Commission is looking into whether iMessage should be on a list of services that comply with the new Digital Markets Act and, therefore, would connect with apps like WhatsApp.